-The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year, studying from foundation programme to our research degrees.
-This year we welcomed 280 students from Germany to study with us.
+The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year.
+We currently have 209 students from Germany studying with us.
 All the information you need on making your application to Warwick can be found below.
-If you have any questions, please don't hesitate to get in touch with us.
+If you have any questions, please don't hesitate to get in touch.

 Warwick IFP: Complete the Hauptschulabschluss Leaving Certificate (including year 10) or the Extended Realschule Leaving Award with a final overall grade of 1/Sehr Gut